Ledz96/limonADA/index.md

 In order to complete the aforementioned task, we have combined data from multiple datasets, gathering information over world countries in a timespan going from 1961 to 1999: this choice springs from the fact that this period represents a conosistent intersection between timespans of multiple dataset.

 In the first section, we will use data provided by ... database to find out whether or not oil is correlated to social issues in a country.
-In particular, we will take into account factors such as illiteracy, life expectancy, and gini score.
+In particular, we will take into account factors such as illiteracy, life expectancy, and [Gini coefficient](https://en.wikipedia.org/wiki/Gini_coefficient).
 In case a correlation is found, we will then dive deeper, and wonder whether oil can be cause of these issues.

 In the second section, we will take inspiration from _insert civil war paper_ , and try to build a predictor for the presence of war in a country: this will serve the purpose of identifying the most influential variables for this event, as they will be needed for the following part.